DiamondLightSource/diffcalc/README_template.rst

 based on [Willmott2011]_.
 The ‘You’ engine is more generic and the plan is to remove the old ‘Vlieg’ engine once beamlines have been migrated.

+If we choose the x axis parallel to b, the yaxis intheplaneofblandb2,andthezaxis perpendicular to that plane,

 Installation
 ------------